Allied invasion of Italy: Axis defensive organization

-In mid-August, the Germans had activated Army Group B (Heeresgruppe B) under Erwin Rommel with responsibility for German troops in Italy as far south as Pisa.
-Army Command South (OB Süd) under Albert Kesselring continued to be responsible for southern Italy and the German High Command formed a new army headquarters to be Army Command South's main field formation.
-The new German 10th Army (10.
-Armee) headquarters, commanded by Heinrich von Vietinghoff, was activated on 22 August.
+In mid-August, the Germans had activated Army Group B under Erwin Rommel with responsibility for German troops in Italy as far south as Pisa.
+Army Command South under Albert Kesselring continued to be responsible for southern Italy and the German High Command formed a new army headquarters to be Army Command South's main field formation.
+The new German 10th Army headquarters, commanded by Heinrich von Vietinghoff, was activated on 22 August.
 The German 10th Army had two subordinate corps with a total of six divisions which were positioned to cover possible landing sites.
-Under Hermann Balck's XIV Panzer Corps (XIV Panzerkorps) was the Hermann Göring Panzer Division (Fallschirm-Panzer Division 1 Hermann Göring, under Wilhelm Schmalz), 15th Panzergrenadier Division (15.
-Panzergrenadier-Division, Eberhard Rodt) and 16th Panzer Division (16.
-Panzer-Division, Rudolf Sieckenius); and under Traugott Herr's LXXVI Panzer Corps (LXXVI Panzerkorps) was 26th Panzer Division (26.
-Panzer-Division, Heinrich Freiherr von Luttwitz), 29th Panzergrenadier Division (29.
-Panzergrenadier-Division, Walter Fries) and 1st Parachute Division (1.
-Fallschirmjäger-Division, Fritz-Hubert Graser).
+Under Hermann Balck's XIV Panzer Corps was the Hermann Göring Airborne Panzer Division (under Wilhelm Schmalz), 15th Panzergrenadier Division (Eberhard Rodt) and 16th Panzer Division (Rudolf Sieckenius); and under Traugott Herr's LXXVI Panzer Corps was 26th Panzer Division (Heinrich Freiherr von Luttwitz), 29th Panzergrenadier Division (Walter Fries) and 1st Parachute Division (Fritz-Hubert Graser).
 Von Vietinghoff specifically positioned the 16th Panzer Division in the hills above the Salerno plain.